streakcraze/flask-plotly-analytics-dashboard/README.md

-# flask-conda-data-logger
+# flask-plotly-analytics-dashboard
-Reads IMU data from csv and outputs 3-axis graphs
+Reads IMU data from csv and outputs 3-axis graphs.
+Reads pressure and temperature data from csv and outputs graph.

 #activate virtualenv -->
 .\env\Scripts\activate